JurgenJocubeit/minitest-redgreen/README.md

 Colorizes and corrects pluralization of Minitest output.

 This gem was forked from https://github.com/jparker/minitest-redgreen.
-I found it wasn't published to RubyGems.org, but was a viable working alternative to `minitest-colorize` which is still uses `require 'minitest/unit'` and the older `MiniTest` module name instead of the newer `Minitest`.
+I found it wasn't published to RubyGems.org, but was a viable working alternative to `minitest-colorize` which was using `require 'minitest/unit'` and the older `MiniTest` module name instead of the newer `Minitest`.

-I've added pluralization correction to the Minitest output, because incorrect grammar annoys me.
+I added pluralization correction to the Minitest output, because incorrect grammar annoys me.

 ## Installation